Custom Event Notification Templates¶

 Template Functions¶

-In addition to directly displaying field values from events, template functions can also be used to further process field values and optimize output.
+In addition to directly displaying field values from events, template functions can be used to further process field values and optimize output.

-Basic syntax is as follows:
+The basic syntax is as follows:

 Specific examples are as follows: